CHARLOTTE, N.C. -- The year 2012 belonged to the Democratic National Convention in Charlotte--at least according to the world's largest search engine.

 The Olympics and election results were third and fourth on the list.
 Popular transportation service Megabus comes in at number five.
 (A Charlotte-bound Megabus caught fire on August 8 at the Georgia-South Carolina state line on Interstate 85.)

-Here are the top 10 most-searched terms for Charlotte:
+Here are the top 10 most-searched topics in Charlotte:

 1. DNC Charlotte 2012